isimmons/ld-forum/README.md

 A big part of refactoring will be revisiting every place where I put a ? and actually handling the null/undefined possibility so I can remove the ?
 Every case is different and needs to be examined further.

+## testing-library

+Going to work on testing dom and accessibility with testing-library and vitest.
+Branch wip-testing
+Also practicing branch, ci, merging, backups, related topics with this.